zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 -   VPC

-    If they are in one VPC, add a rule in their security groups respectively to authorize the security groups to access each other.
+    If they are in one VPC, add a rule in each security group to authorize shared access between the security groups.
 The rule must be as follows.

     |NIC|Rule Direction|Authorization Policy|Protocol Type|Port Range|Priority|Authorization Type|Authorization Object|
     |:--|:-------------|:-------------------|:------------|:---------|:-------|:-----------------|:-------------------|